ParkMyCar/compact_str/README.md

 ### How it works
 Note: this explanation assumes a 64-bit architecture, for 32-bit architectures generally divide any number by 2.

 Normally strings are stored on the heap since they're dynamically sized.
-In Rust a `String` consists of three fields, each of which are the size of a `usize`. e.g. its layout is something like the following:
+In Rust, a `String` consists of three fields, each of which are the size of a `usize`. e.g. its layout is something like the following:

 `String: [ ptr<8> | len<8> | cap<8> ]`